MCDReforged/MCDReforged/docs/source/migrate_from_0.x.md

 Current MCDR collects all useful classes / functions in the `mcdreforged.api` package.
 It's recommended to import the package you want in this `api` package.

-Use `from mcdreforged.api.rtext import *` if you want to use all rtext classes
+Use `from mcdreforged.api.rtext import *` if you want to use all rtext classes.

 Use `from mcdreforged.api.rcon import *` if you want to use all rcon classes.
-Class `Rcon` is renamed to `RconConnection` by the way
+Class `Rcon` is renamed to `RconConnection` by the way.

-For lazy man, you can safely use `from mcdreforged.api.all import *` to import all useful things to the plugin
+For lazy man, you can safely use `from mcdreforged.api.all import *` to import all useful things to the plugin.